[ Page 4 ]

 Peter Pan's shadow is played by Sarah Moore.
 (Photos by Jennifer Jungwirth/Republic)

-includes all the classic scenes in the "Peter Pan" story
+show includes all the classic scenes in the "Peter Pan"

-adults and children heard growing up -- finding Peter Pan's shadow,
+story adults and children heard growing up -- finding Peter Pan's

-the lost boys looking for a mother, Hook's kidnapping of Tiger Lily
+shadow, the lost boys looking for a mother, Hook's kidnapping of

-and Peter Pan's brave attempt to save her, the mermaids and the
+Tiger Lily and Peter Pan's brave attempt to save her, the mermaids

-collaboration between the ACT and the Mitchell Parks and Recreation
+summer collaboration between the ACT and the Mitchell Parks and

-Department, "Peter Pan" includes a cast of 25 under the
+Recreation Department, "Peter Pan" includes a cast of 25

-direction of South Dakota State University sophomore Jacob Pecenka,
+under the direction of South Dakota State University sophomore Jacob

-and Brianna Bernard and Emily Grode, who graduated from Mitchell High
+Pecenka, and Brianna Bernard and Emily Grode, who graduated from

-a five-week program for youth that is meant to teach theater basics.
+show is a five-week program for youth that is meant to teach theater

-Students started the first week playing games on stage to get them
+basics.
+Students started the first week playing games on stage to get

-accustomed to each other and the theater atmosphere.
-Then they read
+them accustomed to each other and the theater atmosphere.
+Then they

 continued for a month.
 Besides starring in the play, the students